manifold-systems/manifold/manifold-deps-parent/manifold-ext/composition.md

 This means a `this` reference within a component class definition must be context-sensitive.
 Effectively, `this` is compiled as a reference to the delegating class instance when `this` is any of the following:
-* the receiver of an interface method call
+* the receiver of an interface method call that is delegated to
-* an argument to a method call
+* an argument to a method call, unless the parameter type is an interface that is not delegated to, ALL other types require replacement (including Object etc.)
-* a return statement value
+* a return statement value, ^^ditto about the return type

 `this` replacements apply only when a component class is operating as a delegate instance.
 Otherwise, if the component class is used as a non-delegate, `this` references remain as-is.
-More specifically, `this` will be replaced with `$self` where `$self` is a generated final field and will reference the delegating class instance it operating in a delegation context, otherwise it will reference `this`.
+More specifically, `this` will be replaced with `$self` where `$self` is a generated final field and will reference the delegating class instance if it is operating in a delegation context, otherwise it will reference `this`.

-The `$self` field will be initialized reflectively.
-While it is preferable to add a hidden parameter to constructors for this, the JVM is not amenable to this behavior; instead it would have to be wrangled in the compiler plugin, which is not worth the effort at this time.
+Self/this replacement is a little more involved than just shoving `$self` in there.
+Determining whether an interface is delegated to is a runtime check.
+So the conditions listed above require something like: `Utils.delegates($self, Foo.class) ? $self : this`.
+Some compile-time shortcuts can eliminate the `delegates()` check.
+For instance, if there is only one interface on the component.
+Also, the result will be cached by type of `$self` and interface type, so there should be just a one-time hit for each distinct call.

+The `$self` field will be recursively initialized using reflection over the tree of `@delegate` fields.

 Note, private constructors could be generated instead of reflectively setting the field, however this strategy assumes the components will always be constructed in the context of a `@delegate` declaration.
 But this is not the case, for example, when a delegating